Last updated on .

 Athens University History Museum

 Continuing down Prytaneiou as it turns into Tholou is the home of Greek architect Stamatios Kleanthis (1802-1862).
 It was originally built during the Ottoman period but remodeled between 1831 and 1833 as the home and offices of Kleanthis and Prussian architect Eduard Schaubert (1804-1860).
 The building hosted the University of Athens from 1837 to 1841.
 Today, it’s occupied by the Athens University History Museum, which opened in 1987.
-It’s open Monday through Friday from 9am to 4pm and admission is 2€ (as of July 2023).
-It was closed each time I walked by.
+It’s open Monday through Friday from 9am to 4pm.
+Admission is 2€ for adults, 1€ for visitors age 12-18, and free for kids under 12 (as of September 2024).
+It has been closed every time I’ve walked by.

 Athens University History Museum in Plaka, Athens, Greece